Ng-Hangman/WebApp/README.md

 ===================

 Choose one person to be the "host."
 This is the person that invents the puzzle for the other person to solve.

+Start guessing letter if you are the player.

 They will be tasked with choosing a word or phrase that "the players" will have to solve.